Sharmila2002/Sharmila2002/README.md

 - 👋 Hi, I’m @Sharmila2002
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in ...web development or IT related Work .
 - 🌱 I’m currently learning ...last year IT Diploma
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Using mail id sharmilabhosale2020@gmail.com